binhvu284/oneapp/ENV_SETUP.md

    - `VITE_SUPABASE_ANON_KEY` (not `SUPABASE_ANON_KEY`)
 3. Make sure you redeployed after adding variables
 4. Check browser console for detailed error messages
+5. Verify URL format: Should start with `https://` and end with `.supabase.co`

+### Seeing "Invalid supabaseUrl" error?

+This means the `VITE_SUPABASE_URL` is either:
+- Empty or not set
+- Has invalid format (not a valid HTTP/HTTPS URL)
+- Has leading/trailing whitespace

+**Fix:**
+1. Go to Vercel → Settings → Environment Variables
+2. Check `VITE_SUPABASE_URL` value
+3. Make sure it's exactly: `https://your-project-id.supabase.co` (no spaces, no quotes)
+4. Redeploy your project

 ## Example Values